Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

-This implies that $A_{1+}$ the image of an open surface locally.
-(However, globally it might be only injective image of an open surface.)
-We give a new topology on $A_{1+}$ by giving a basis of $A_{1+}$ as the set of components of the inverse images of open sets in $\che M_J$.
-Then $A_{1+}$ is homeomorphic to a smooth surface with this topology.
+This implies that $A_{1+}$ is the image of an open surface.
+We give a new topology on $A_{1+}$ by giving a basis of $A_{1+}$ as the set of components of the inverse images of open sets in $\che M_h$.
+Then $A_{1+}$ is homeomorphic to a surface with this topology.